 Subject, Level and Age

-Steady growth in higher level apprenticeships with starts at their highest volume and over six times higher than in 2014/15.
-Over a third of all starts (36.0%) were at Level 4 and above compared to 4.0% in 2014/15.
+Accelerated growth in higher level apprenticeships with starts at their highest volume and 15.1% greater than in 2023/24.
+Four in ten starts (39.8%) were at Level 4 and above, compared to 36.0% in the previous year.

-Science, technology engineering and maths (STEM) subjects accounted for 28.7% of starts – a marginal increase from 28.5% in the previous year.
+Science, technology engineering and maths (STEM) subjects accounted for 29.1% of starts – a small increase from 28.7% in the previous year.
 2020/21 saw a disproportionately large drop in starts for STEM subjects – falling by 15.4% compared to 2019/20 while non-STEM grew by 5.7%.

-Business, Administration and Law has regained its status as the most popular tier 1 subject area (27.9% of starts), displacing Health, public services and care (which had been most popular between 2020/21 and 2022/23).
-Starts in Business, Administration and Law increased by 4.6% in the last year, while those in Health, public services and care fell by 4.2%.
+Business, Administration and Law has increased its status as the most popular tier 1 subject area (accounting for 29.4% of starts).
+Starts in this subject area increased by 9.5% in the last year, while those in Health, public services and care (the second most popular subject) increased by 1.8%.

 Further information can be found in the following featured tables: